andreea-belu25/applied-ML-on-real-data/README.md

 # ML Classification: News Popularity & Heart Disease Risk

 Machine learning classification pipeline comparing Decision Trees, Random Forests, and Multi-Layer Perceptrons on two real-world datasets with comprehensive exploratory data analysis and visual diagnostics.
+* A more comprehensive documentation can be found in ... .

 ## Datasets

 **Online News Popularity** (39,644 articles, 64 features)